-- i.
-The request is copied and logged by Student Services Officer who will dispatch same to the Examination Unit. - ii.
+- The request is copied and logged by Student Services Officer who will dispatch same to the Examination Unit. - ii.
 The Exam Unit emails acknowledgement of the receipt of the request. - iii.
 The Examinations unit then prepares a copy of the exam script for a review by the lecturer or content specialist (in the absence of the lecturer) within seven (7) working days of receipt of request. - iv.
-If any increase or decrease in marks is identified the same should be recommended on the appropriate Review/Remark Form and the academic department advised of this outcome.
-The academic department then informs the student by formal written communication iii.
-The process from receipt in the Examination Unit to interim responses or closure should not exceed three (3) weeks.
+If any increase or decrease in marks is identified the same should recommended on appropriate the Review/Remark Form and the academic department advised of this outcome.
+The academic department then informs formal student by written communication